A carry-on bag is simply a piece of luggage that you take on board the plane with you.

 The number of bags that you can transport free of charge depends on your fare class and your Flying Blue status.

 - Are you travelling at a Promo or Basic fare?
 Your checked baggage is not included in your fare.

 - Are you holding a Youth, Senior, Family, Basic Plus, Smart or Flex ticket?
 Your checked bag is included in your fare.

 - Are you Flying Blue Elite or Elite Plus?
 You are allowed an additional checked bag.

 Travelling with an infant?

 If you fare includes a checked bag, your infant younger than two years is also entitled to a 10 kg bag in the hold.
-Go to Children and families for more information.
+Go to Travelling with children for more information.

 Need to travel with an additional bag?
 Purchase an additional baggage allowance at hop.com and get a 20% discount!

 You may buy the baggage option when booking your ticket.
 If you already have your ticket, go to manage my reservation.

 - As low as €15 for the first additional bag